puck/catalystcloud-docs/source/object-storage/replication-policy.rst

     <
     * Connection #0 to host object-storage.nz-wlg-2.catalystcloud.io left intact

-Finally we check our containers and what rules they have on them to confirm our new container is using the correct policy.
+Finally we check our containers and what rules they have applied to them to confirm our new container is using the correct policy.

 .. code-block:: bash

-    # The thing to look out for here is that the X-Account-Storage-Policy that
+    # The thing to look out for here is that the "X-Account-Storage-Policy"
-    # has the data size of our file is your chosen policy.
+    # contains the data size of our file.
 This examples uses the wellington replication policy.

     $ curl -i -X GET -H "X-Auth-Token: $token" $storageURL